 The numbers speak for themselves.
-People are ready to change their behavior to help reduce negative environmental impact.
-But, they want brands to help them!
+People are ready to change their behaviour to help reduce negative environmental impacts.
+But they expect brands to help them!

-88% of consumers want brands to help them make a difference – both socially and environmentally.
+In the UK and USA, 88% of consumers want brands to help them make a difference – both socially and environmentally.
+And here in Scandinavia, 41% of consumers expect big national brands to produce sustainably, according to our recent consumer study.
 And, the current pandemic has only accelerated peoples’ preference for resourceful brands.

 Put a Label On It